functionland/BLOX/Electrical/DevKit/documents/documents_md/Flashing_VL805_SPI_Flash.md

 ## Flashing with RPi Zero
 we can use RPi Zero as a SPI programmer and Flash VL805 Firmware to SPI Flash Connected to it.
-First Turn off Devkit and remove RPi Zero from Devkit connector, becurse we must power the RPi zero separately.
+First Turn off Devkit and remove RPi Zero from Devkit connector, because we must power the RPi zero separately.
 There is a connector for flashing VL805 SPI Flash on the back of the Devkit board. see the below picture.

 ![VL805 SPI FLASH Connector](https://github.com/functionland/BLOX/raw/main/Electrical/DevKit/documents/images/VL805_SPI_FLASH_Connector.png)\
 \